glankk/gz/INSTALL.md

 There are two methods of using this software, described below.

+### Using gz with an emulator / flash cart
+**Windows:** Drag and drop the rom you wish to patch onto the `patch.bat` script.

+**GNU/Linux:** Run `./patch <rom-file>`.

+A patched rom will be created in the same directory as the patch script.
+The patched rom can be played with an emulator or transferred to a flash cart.
+For emulator usage, you will need to enable Expansion Pak emulation.
+On some emulators, you may need to change CPU Core Style to Interpreter.
+For use with a flash cart, your N64 will need an Expansion Pak.

 ### Using gz with a Gameshark
 *Note: Gameshark support has been deprecated.
 It is still provided, but without guarantees.*

+*Note: These instructions only cover Windows users.*

 You will need:
 - An N64 with a supported game cartridge, and an Expansion Pak.